kmarkiv/kmarkiv.github.io/README.md

 *   Sketching: I love to draw cartoon characters, and I usually draw them with a positive message.
 *   Meditation: I follow the heartfulness practice regularly.
 *   Learning French: As much as I can.
+*   Chess: I play Blitz and Bullet on chess.com

 ### Contact